Some cultural differences for foreign vendors of Turkish property:

 Please be assured that the correct information will be shared with the clients making enquiries.

 Sometimes, vendors find their own buyer or a friend matches a buyer and seller.
 Usually in these cases, both buyer and seller require an agency to carry out the conveyance procedures.
 DSP will carry out this service for the buyer and seller, if requested.
 The charge will be 3% of the sales price and this should be paid by the buyer or the buyer and seller share the cost, at the discretion of the seller.
-It is customary for the buyer to pay this 3% real estate commission.
+It is customary in Didim for the buyer to pay this 3% cost in the case of a private sale.

 In the case of a sale going through: